Music from Big Pink

-Music from Big Pink is the debut studio album by the Band.
-Released in 1968, it employs a distinctive blend of country, rock, folk, classical, R&B, blues, and soul.
-The music was composed partly in "Big Pink", a house shared by bassist/singer Rick Danko, pianist/singer Richard Manuel and organist Garth Hudson in West Saugerties, New York.
-The album itself was recorded in studios in New York and Los Angeles in 1968, and followed the band's backing of Bob Dylan on his 1966 tour (as the Hawks) and time spent together in upstate New York recording material that was officially released in 1975 as The Basement Tapes, also with Dylan.
+Music from Big Pink is the debut studio album by the Canadian-American rock band the Band.
+Released on July 1, 1968, by Capitol Records, it employs a distinctive blend of country, rock, folk, classical, R&B, blues, and soul.
+The album's title refers to a house in West Saugerties, New York called "Big Pink", which was shared by bassist/singer Rick Danko, pianist/singer Richard Manuel and keyboardist Garth Hudson and in which the album's music was partly composed.
+The album itself was recorded at A & R Recording in New York and Capitol Studios in Los Angeles in early 1968, and followed the band's stint backing Bob Dylan on his 1966 tour (as the Hawks) and time spent together in upstate New York recording material that was officially released in 1975 as The Basement Tapes, also with Dylan.
 The cover artwork is a painting by Dylan.

-In 2000 the album was rereleased with additional outtakes from the recording sessions, and in 2018 a "50th Anniversary Super Deluxe" edition was released with a new stereo mix by Bob Clearmountain.
+In 2000, the album was re-released with additional outtakes from the recording sessions, and in 2018, a "50th Anniversary Super Deluxe" edition was released with a new stereo mix by Bob Clearmountain.

 Background and Big Pink house

 The Band's members included Danko, Manuel, Hudson, guitarist Robbie Robertson and drummer/singer Levon Helm.
 They began to create their distinctive sound during 1967 when they improvised and recorded with Bob Dylan a huge number of cover songs and original Dylan material in the basement of a pink house in West Saugerties, New York, located at 56 Parnassus Lane (formerly 2188 Stoll Road).
 The house was built by Ottmar Gramms, who bought the land in 1952.
 The house was newly built when Rick Danko found it as a rental.
 Danko moved in along with Garth Hudson and Richard Manuel in February 1967.
 The house became known locally as "Big Pink" for its pink siding.
 The house was subsequently sold by Gramms in 1977, and since 1998, it has been a private residence.

 Widely bootlegged at the time, initially as Great White Wonder in July 1969, some of the recordings Dylan and the Band made were officially released in 1975 on The Basement Tapes, and then in their totality in 2014 on The Bootleg Series Vol. 11: The Basement Tapes Complete.
-By the end of 1967 the Band felt it was time to step out of Dylan's shadow and make their own statement.
+By the end of 1967, the Band felt it was time to step out of Dylan's shadow and make their own statement.